-You can view your landing page as a tool to lead your potential customers to the place where you want them.
-Whether you are in an affiliate marketing business or sell your product or service directly, your goal is to convert visitors into customers and buyers.
+You can view your affiliate landing page as a tool to lead your potential customers to where you want them.
+Whether in an affiliate marketing business or selling your product or service directly, your goal is to convert visitors into customers and buyers.

-The best way to do this is by creating as little distraction as possible and place only one clear call-to-action.
+The best way to do this is by creating as little distraction as possible and placing only one clear call to action.
 There shouldn’t be any other choice.

 When you ask your visitors for 3 different actions, they will most likely not perform even one because they don’t know what to choose.

 You can compare it with an airstrip at an airport.
-There must be absolute clarity for the aircraft on which runway to land, otherwise you will get chaos and colliding plane.
+There must be absolute clarity for the aircraft on which runway to land; otherwise, you will get chaos and colliding planes.

-Moreover, you want to direct your website visitors to the engagement that will get you a new customer as soon as possible.
+Moreover, you want to direct your website visitors to an engagement that will get you a new customer as soon as possible.

 Nothing can be more influential than having good reviews from satisfied customers on your website.
 It’s ok, we all know they are fake, but we buy into them anyway.

-Hence, publish reviews that support the story you tell on your site, ideally with pictures and logos, to add credibility.
+Hence, publish reviews that support your story on your site, ideally with pictures and logos, to add credibility.

 A blog is a great way to spread your message further and introduce new customers to your tone of voice and style.

-After reading through your blog posts, they will feel that you are an expert in your field, and the right person to help them with the problem they are facing.
+After reading through your blog posts, they will feel that you are an expert in your field and the right person to help them with their problem.

-There will always be people who only come for freebies (and won’t convert, no matter what), but don’t worry, there are more than enough people who will always be willing to purchase from (or through) you.
+There will always be people who only come for freebies (and won’t convert, no matter what), but don’t worry.
+More than enough people will always be willing to purchase from (or through) you.

-It is natural for most of us to describe who you are first, and then offer your services.
+It is natural for most of us to describe who we are first and then offer our services.

-But it is important to realize that most people don’t care who you are; they mainly want to know if you can solve their problem.
+But it is essential to realize that most people don’t care who you are; they mainly want to know if you can solve their problem.

 So briefly state who you are on your homepage (for example, put some basic facts), but do not start by telling what you are good at and what you can do.
-Just describe in detail why who you are is important to help your customers best.
+Just describe in detail why you are as important to help your customers in the best way possible.

-“Your story” is often a source of inspiration for others, as long as you use it for the financial and personal growth and development of your own customers.
+“Your story” is often a source of inspiration for others, as long as you use it for your customer’s financial and personal growth and development.

 It is often smart to limit the menu tabs at the top of your website to about five and a maximum of 7 buttons.
 Otherwise, you create too much distraction for your website visitors.

-Try to put things like your Terms and Conditions, Privacy statement, FAQ section, and similar pages in a footer section, that stands out as little as possible.
+Try to add things like your Terms and Conditions, Privacy statement, FAQ section, and similar pages in a footer section that stands out as little as possible.

-Lastly, the best advice I can give is to visit other landing pages (for example, your competitors) and ask yourself honestly – would I buy from this person or company?
-If yes, what is it that you like, and if not – what held you back?
-Try to put together your own landing page based on your experience with other’s landing pages.
+Lastly, the best advice I can give is to visit other affiliate landing pages (for example, your competitors) and ask yourself honestly – would I buy from this person or company?
+If yes, what do you like, and if not, what held you back?
+Try to create your own affiliate based on your experience with others affiliate landing pages.
 Take inspiration and look at your competitors from a constructive point of view – how can I do better?